JuliusTechCo/JuliusGraph/FAQ.md

 1. What database and data sources Julius supports?

-   Julius comes with a rich set of data connectors out of box, including relational databases, NoSQL databases (Hadoop/Spark etc), data files, web data sources etc. If you need additional data connections that Julius does not yet support, you can write your own connectors as an Atom using Python, C++, Java or any other major programming language.
+   Julius comes with a rich set of data connectors out of box, including relational databases, NoSQL databases (Hadoop/Spark etc), data files, web data sources etc. If you need additional data connectors Julius does not yet support, you can write your own connectors using the Atom interface with any major programming languages.

-1. Can I use data visualization tools such Tableau and Qlik with Julius?
+2. Can I use data visualization tools such Tableau and Qlik with Julius?

    Absolutely.
 Results from Julius graph can be fed into Tableau and Qlik for visualization and reporting.